MTRNord/recorder-mx-py/README.md

 - [Installation](#installation)
 - [License](#license)

+## Production-readyness

+This bot currently is missing some polishing especially on stability and usability.
+Also it doesnt work with rejoining currently or changing streams.
+Therefor I do recommend it should not be used in production just yet.

 ## Installation

 Due to changes to the nio dependency I currently cant upload it to pypi.